Getting around Kyoto

 Kansai Railway Pass

-Valid for the whole of the wider Kansai area including Osaka, Kyoto, Nara or Kobe, the railway pass is more suitable for railway enthusiasts only.
+Valid for the whole of the wider Kansai area, including Osaka, Kyoto, Nara or Kobe, the Railway Pass is more suited to rail enthusiasts.

-To make it worthwhile, you would need to make 2 round trips each day on the long route (e.g. Osaka - Nara / Kobe / Kyoto) or 1 round trip on the long route and several shorter trips (at least 4-5).
+To make it worthwhile, you would need to make 2 round trips each day on the long route (for example, Osaka - Nara / Kobe / Kyoto) or 1 round trip on the long route and several shorter trips (at least 4-5).

 The ticket is valid for the calendar days and not for 48 or 72 hours.